ovrtek/2025/README.md

 Thus, I came up with the idea for a "Spectacle Fighter Armored Core" style game featuring the cutting edge world of cyber spies.
 To realize this vision, I bought some tutorials covering Blender, Godot and FL Studio.
 Then after a decade of planning with a few months of coding this is the result!

 To put it bluntly, all I did was take the inputs of Rising Thunder and apply them to the mechanics of Gundam Extreme Versus to see if it works for the PC.
-So just try out combos until you get bored, this is just a tech demo after all!
+So you can try out combos until you get bored, this is just a tech demo after all!

 CONTROLS:
 - W to move your AV forward